 We hope that our resources will be used to inform a broad community of learners in both formal and informal settings.

-The Long Term Ecological Research (LTER) Network is a collaborative, interdisciplinary group of scientists, social scientists, artists, and educators studying the interactions between humans and the environment.
+The Long Term Ecological Research (LTER) Network is a collaborative, interdisciplinary group of natural scientists, social scientists, artists, and educators studying the interactions between humans and the environment.
 The US LTER encompasses diverse ecosystems throughout the continental United States, Alaska, Antarctica, and islands of the Caribbean and Pacific.
-Our review process aims to disseminate materials that scientifically sound and pedagogically effective.
+Our review process aims to disseminate materials that are scientifically sound and pedagogically effective.